23rd Annual Rev. Dr. Martin Luther King Jr. Scholarship Breakfast

 Rev. Martin Luther King Jr. Scholarships:

-Scholarships are available to 2 Benedictine students and 2 College of DuPage students @ $1,000 each.
-Requirements include an essay detailing how Reverend Dr. Martin Luther King Jr. impacted your life and how you impact others based on his teachings as well as a letter of recommendation.
-Deadline Nov.
-1, 2016.
+Scholarships are available to two College of DuPage students and two Benedictine University students at $1,000 each.
+Requirements include an essay detailing how Rev. Dr. Martin Luther King Jr. impacted applicants' lives and how they carry out his teachings.
+Submission deadline Nov.
+1, 2017.

 College of DuPage